cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 - Now call `kubectl apply -f ads-db-service.yaml` to create the **"headless"Service**.

 ## Step 5: Statefulset

-Purpose: Create the statefulset, based on Configmap-Init, Configmap, Secret and Headless service (defined in steps 1-4).
+Purpose: Create the **Statefulset**, based on àbove created `ads-db-configmap-init`, Configmap, Secret and headless service (defined in steps 1-4).

+- Specify a **Statefulset** for the Postgres Database Pod with

 kubectl apply -f ads-db.yaml